phenogit/phenogit.github.io/kit-korner-notes.markdown

         !: 2 keycards, no queen of trumps, diamond control

 ## Carding

+### Meta Rules
+    AK leads at the 5-level and higher:
+        A: Asks for attitude
+        K: Asks for count

 #### NT
 ##### General
     UDCA including discards except for trick 1 where it is standard signals